moetunes/dminiwm/README.md

 --------------

 26/11/11
-	Added a click to focus option
+	Added ability to change back to last opened desktop.

 ###Status
 ------